Why We Aren't Anti-Aging, We Are Pro-Healthy Aging

 One class of supplements is generating a lot of buzz in the healthy aging space already: NAD-precursors, which include nicotinamide riboside (NR) and nicotinamide mononucleotide (NMN).* In the body, these compounds are converted into nicotinamide adenine dinucleotide (NAD+)—a molecule that's crucial for mitochondrial health and cellular energy production but naturally declines with age.
 The safety and effectiveness of NR—a newly discovered form of vitamin B3—is supported by much more human data than NMN.
 Due to NR's smaller, less complex molecular structure, it may potentially be more bioavailable than NMN.* Studies have found that supporting NAD+ levels, by supplementing with NR, can enhance mitochondrial function and extend life span in mice.* Maintaining NAD+ levels may also stimulate sirtuin activation.* Sirtuins are a class of genes that help protect cells from age-related decline, triggering the production of new mitochondria and maintaining the length of telomeres—the end caps on DNA associated with longevity.*

-Here at mbg, we are so excited about the science behind NR that we developed a groundbreaking nr+ supplement in partnership with Thorne.
+Here at mbg, we are so excited about the science behind NR that we developed a groundbreaking nr+ supplement.
 Formulated to deliver the ultimate targeted supplement for healthy aging, nr+ combines unique ingredients to support cellular energy, combat stress, and promote smooth skin.*

 There's a growing body of research into the longevity-boosting benefits of periodically stressing out your body.
 Hormetic (or pulsatile) stressors, which put the body into a state of perceived adversity called hormesis and activate longevity pathways, can include things like intense exercise, exposure to cold temperatures, and—perhaps the trendiest of them all—fasting.